icecoredynasty/icecoredynasty.github.io/rules.md

       </p>
     </article>

     <article>
       <h3>Does IceCore require daily lineup management?</h3>
       <p>
-        No traditional daily lineup setting is required.
+        No traditional fantasy bench lineup is used.
 IceCore is designed around franchise construction and General Manager decisions rather than deciding which of your own players should sit each night.
       </p>
     </article>

     <article>
       <h3>What platform does IceCore use?</h3>
       <p>
         IceCore Dynasty is an independent fantasy hockey league whose league competition is administered using Yahoo Fantasy Sports.
       </p>
     </article>